 I Can Study Jonah & Ruth Alone With God – As my daughter approached sixth grade I began researching independent Bible studies for her.
 We have morning devotions and study the Bible together in our homeschool.
 I wanted her, however, to begin developing her personal relationship with God.
 I Can Study Jonah & Ruth Alone With God is a Bible Study written by Karen Mohs.
 Using the NIV Bible (although it is also available in King James), it is a 13 week study of Jonah and Ruth.

 Scripture Memory Box – I use The Memory Box System a little differently than is explained on the Simply Charlotte Mason website but perhaps I should explain exactly what this system is first.
 Basically, it’s a little index card box filled to the brim with index cards and a few dividers.
 The amount of index cards you need is totally up to you, as is the dividers.

-Bible, Character Training and Parenting Resources from our Archives
+Bible and Character Training Resources from our Archives